hyperledger/iroha-ed25519/test/ed25519/README.md

 However, with sha3 signatures will be different.

 To test ed25519 with sha3 I generated own test vectors ([`sign.input.with.sha3.txt`](./sign.input.with.sha3.txt)):
-1. use original structure, original message, original keypair
+1. use original structure, original message, original private key (public key differs)
 2. use ref10 implementation and sha3_brainhub implementation

 Source code is available at [tosha3](./tosha3) directory.